 Fourth, tell me your call to action for the audience.
-Now that they have heard this story what are they suppose to do?
+Now that they have heard this story, what are they supposed to do?

-What everyone wants to have happen with any work in communications is for it to do it’s job––Communicate.
-That means when a reader is turning the pages of the newspaper or magazine, they don’t have you next to them filling them in.
+What everyone wants to have to happen with any work in communications is for it to do its job––Communicate.
+That means when a reader is turning the newspaper or magazine pages, they don’t have you next to them filling them in.
 The work must do it without your comments.

-If they let you, listening in on a critique is also a great way to learn.
+Listening in on a critique is also a great way to learn if they let you.
 We all have similar habits that can be corrected.

 Another thing to remember is you may disagree with the critique.
-This is where if you are smart you will get others to review the work as well.
-If others say similar things in their feedback, then it is you that needs to change and it wasn’t a bad review.
+This is where if you are smart, you will get others to review the work.
+If others say similar things in their feedback, you need to change, which wasn’t a bad review.